Initial Consultation with the Eye Surgeon

 If you agree to have the surgery, you will undergo a complete eye examination by your surgeon.
 This may include an examination to determine your eyeglass prescription (refraction), measurement of your vision with and without glasses (visual acuity), measurement of the pressures inside your eye (tonometry), microscopic examination of the front part of your eye (slit-lamp examination), and examination of the retina of your eye with your pupils dilated.
 He will also review your health history and discuss your personal options for cataract surgery, including the choice of lenses that are suitable for you.

 In order to determine the appropriate lens to implant in your eye after cataract surgery, you will need special eye testing carried out by a technician.
 These tests include; measurement of the curvature of your cornea (keratometry), measurement of the length of your eye (axial length), and intraocular lens calculation (biometry).
 If you are having a deluxe or multifocal lens then you will need two additional examinations which include a surface map of the cornea (topography) and a scan of your retinal (OCT or ocular coherence tomography).
+This will be done at your initial consultation at Moor Eye Care.

 Pre-operative nursing assessment